banjo/spa-runner/README.md

 ### Run at start

 If the program should run at start, and not only on URL change.
 Defaults to `true`.

+### Wait for element

+The script will run after the element has been rendered.
+Uses `document.querySelector`.
+If not provided, it will run as usual.